ansible-collections/ibm_zos_cics/docs/source/index.rst

 IBM z/OS CICS collection
 ========================
+Collections are a distribution format for prepackaged Ansible content including playbooks, modules, and so on that enable you to quickly set up your automation project.

-The **IBM z/OS CICS collection**, also represented as **ibm\_zos\_cics** in this document, provides tasks to define, install, and perform actions on CICS resources such as creating a PROGRAM definition, installing and updating it, and deleting the definition.
+The **IBM z/OS CICS collection**, also represented as **ibm\_zos\_cics** in this document, provides tasks to define, install, and perform actions on CICS definitions and resources such as creating a PROGRAM definition, installing and updating it, and deleting the definition.

-The **IBM z/OS CICS collection** can work independently from other IBM z/OS modules on Ansible to perform tasks in CICS.
+This CICS collection can work independently from other IBM z/OS modules on Ansible to perform tasks in CICS.
 You can, however, to use it in conjunction with the `IBM z/OS core collection`_ to achieve more automation on z/OS.
 If you do that, always refer to their documentation for extra configuration needed.

 .. _IBM z/OS core collection:
    https://github.com/ansible-collections/ibm_zos_core